uscensusbureau/the-opportunity-project/pages/prize-challenge.md

 about:
-  title: How the Prize Challenge Began
+  title: How It All Started
+  heading-level: 3
   left-col-width: '4'
   left-col-offset: 1
   right-col-width: '5'